Changping line

-The Changping Line of the Beijing Subway (北京地铁昌平线 (běijīng dìtiě chāngpíng xiàn)) is a rapid transit line in northern Beijing.
+The Changping line (昌平线 (chāngpíng xiàn)) is a rapid transit line of the Beijing Subway, served in northern Beijing.
 It is 43.8 km in length with 20 stations.
-Changping line's color is pink.
+Changping line's color is pink on official maps, signage, and station branding.

 Route

 The Changping Line runs parallel to, and to the east of, the Badaling Expressway, passing near Shahe and Nanshao.

 South extension (section 1) to Jimen Qiao

 The southern extension to Jimen Qiao station is 12.6 km in length, including a 0.36 km elevated section and a 12.24 km underground section.
 The extension will add 8 underground stations to the line.
 The one-station extension to opened on December 31, 2021, and the section between Qinghe railway station and opened on February 4, 2023, with 5 new stations.
 The rest of south extension, include and stations (interchange to Line 12) opened on December 15, 2024.